Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - Free site migrations — handled by their team

 Kinsta also launched Application Hosting and Database Hosting products, so it's slowly expanding beyond pure WordPress.
-Worth noting for businesses that might outgrow a basic WordPress setup down the road.
+For businesses that might grow out of a basic WordPress setup down the line, that matters.

 Kinsta Pricing (2026)